stolostron/rhacm-docs/install/install_connected_tp.md

   5. Select **Subscribe**.

-5. Create the Red Hat Advanced Cluster Management for Kubernetes hub instance.
+5. Create the *MultiClusterHub* custom resource.

-  1. In the Red Hat OpenShift Container Platform console navigation, select **Installed Operators** > **Multicluster Hub Operator**.
+  1. In the Red Hat OpenShift Container Platform console navigation, select **Installed Operators** > **MultiClusterHub**.

+  2. Select the **MultiClusterHub** tab.

-  2. Select **Create MultiClusterHub**.
+  3. Select **Create MultiClusterHub**.

-  3. Update the default values in the `.yaml` file, according to your needs.
+  4. Update the default values in the `.yaml` file, according to your needs.
 The following example shows some sample data:

     ```
     apiVersion: operators.open-cluster-management.io/v1beta1